Russian activists detained at protest for free assembly

-MOSCOW (Reuters) - Russian police detained a prominent opposition figure and several other people holding unauthorized protests in Moscow and St Petersburg on Monday to defend the right to assembly.
+MOSCOW, Dec 31 (Reuters) - Russian police detained a prominent opposition figure and several other people holding unauthorised protests in Moscow and St Petersburg on Monday to defend the right to assembly.

 Police grabbed Eduard Limonov, a leader of the Other Russia opposition movement, as he spoke to journalists shortly after arriving with a few dozen activists in Moscow’s Triumph Square.